 This is a space where the family comes together to entertain friends and guests.
 In order to provide a relaxed slate for building positive and long-lasting relationships, the space needs to be as harmonious as possible.

-the tranquillity of the room and generate positive energy.
+will enhance the tranquillity of the room and generate positive

 In Vastu homes also the space where the home’s nourishment originates from, is extremely vital to balance out the energies, as these can be passed on to the food cooked in here.